roIyat/hokachan/README.md

 1. Download and extract H0K4CH4N to your web directory.
 2. Navigate to ```install.php``` in your web browser and follow the prompts.
+3. If you have an error with instalation try to import the install.sql database file manually.
 3. H0K4CH4N should now be installed.
 Log in to ```mod.php``` with the default username and password combination: **admin / password**.
 (Change this as soon as possible)
-4. You should delete the tools folder if you don't need it
+4. You should delete the tools folder if you don't need it. (most tools don't work anyways)
 5. Remove install.php if it is still inside your root folder.
 6.	install the central theme if you want to have a front page like on [H0K4CH4N](https://hokachan.com/)